robotraconteur/robotraconteur/docs/python/source/tutorial/WebcamPythonExample.rst

 | ``multidimbuffer``.
 These two members demonstrate how to use two flavors of memories that are either single
   dimensional or multi-dimensional.
 Memories are useful when data greater than about 10 MB needs to be transmitted between client and server, when there is a random-access block of memory, or in the future for shared memory applications.
-The function ``CaptureFrameToBuffer`` captures the data and saves it to the buffers.
+The function ``capture_frame_to_buffer`` captures the data and saves it to the buffers.
 Note that multi-dimensional arrays in Python are simply multi-dimensional NumPy arrays.
 Some processing is done to place the data in “Matlab" style image formats.
-A structure of type “experimental.createwebcam.WebcamImage_size" is returned to tell the client how big the image is.
+A structure of type ``experimental.simplewebcam3.WebcamImage_size`` is returned to tell the client how big the image is.

 The two memories are implemented in Python using properties.
 The ``buffer`` member returns an ``ArrayMemory`` object,